Loading [MathJax]/extensions/jsMath2jax.js

 • When $x > 1$, we have $\displaystyle \sum_{p\le x}(\log p)/p < \log x$.

-There are many other results in these papers.
-In , on can find among other things the inequality $$ \text{When $x\ge17$, we have } \pi(x) > \frac{x}{\log x -1}. $$ And also
+], on can find among other things the inequality $$ \text{When $x\ge17$, we have } \pi(x) > \frac{x}{\log x -1}. $$ And also

 Theorem (1999)